BhattPranj/Glaucoma-Detection-using-GAN/README.md

 The dataset can be found from [here](https://www.kaggle.com/sshikamaru/glaucoma-detection)

 **Image Augmentation :**
-* Traditional Augmentation techniques such as shifting, scaling, cropping, padding, rotation, translation etc are applied to the dataset
+* Traditional Augmentation techniques such as shifting, scaling, cropping, rotation, translation etc are applied to the dataset

 This project implements two machine learning models as mentioned above.